alexmickelson/canvasManagement/README.md

 holiday schedule

-multi-seciton support for due dates/times
+multi-section support for due dates/times

 better error handling when files are unparseable

-new settings
-- default submission types
-- default file types
-- default lockAt offset

 websocket server to watch file system for changes, notify frontend it should invalidate cache